Flexible work options

 Who pays for what?

-Under an employee-initiated Hybrid+ arrangement, Transport will not pay any relocation expenses.
+Under an employee-initiated arrangement, Transport will not pay any relocation expenses.
 Employees must also cover travel and/or accommodation costs when visiting office locations.

-Is a Hybrid+ arrangement permanent?
+Is a hybrid arrangement permanent?

-A Hybrid+ arrangement is considered a temporary flexible work arrangement and will be formally reviewed every 12-months.
-Hybrid+ arrangements may be continuously renewed in circumstances agreed upon by both the employee and their leader.
+A hybrid arrangement is considered a temporary flexible work arrangement and will be formally reviewed every 12 months.
+Hybrid arrangements may be continuously renewed in circumstances agreed upon by both the employee and their leader.

 Who can request a Hybrid+ arrangement?

 Where a job advertisement specifies ‘Regional candidates are welcome to apply’, candidates are encouraged to have an initial discussion with the Talent Specialist whose contact details appear in the job advertisement.
-A request for a Hybrid+ arrangement must be formally discussed with the role’s hiring manager only once a candidate has been offered a permanent or temporary role.
+A request for a hybrid arrangement must be formally discussed with the role’s hiring manager only once a candidate has been offered a permanent or temporary role.